flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch05a-Spring-Boot.md

 ### Combining starters

 In case you need only a combination of the engines then you can add only the required dependencies.
-For example to use the Process, CMMN, Form and IDM engine and use LDAP you need to add the following dependencies:
+For example to use the Process, CMMN, and IDM engine and use LDAP you need to add the following dependencies:

     <dependency>
         <groupId>org.flowable</groupId>